 This summer, I really wanted to work on responsibility with our 6-year-old daughter, Emmie.
 I didn’t want her entire day to be consumed with chores and responsibilities, but I wanted to make a list that she could complete at her own convenience that instilled a little bit of responsibility and structure into her day.

-I quickly came up with this printable one afternoon a couple of weeks ago (you can download a free copy by clicking here).
+I quickly came up with this printable one afternoon a couple of weeks ago (you can download a free copy by clicking here – there’s also an updated version of this printable on this post).
 I just sat down and really thought about the things she should be doing anyway.
 She’s the kind of child that thrives when given a set of tasks or a checklist (she gets it from her mama 😉), and so far, this has worked incredibly well.
 She gets 50 cents a day for completing it (and it’s all or nothing – if one thing isn’t checked off, she gets nothing).
 She also doesn’t get screen time until it’s completed (which is interesting with a 2-year-old in the mix too, but we’re making it work).

 More than anything, focus on keeping this list simple for kids, especially younger children.
 I’ve found that it just won’t get done if it’s too complicated.
 By integrating easy things they do every day anyway (brushing teeth, getting dressed, etc.) you can really motivate kids to complete the rest of it.